GEOS-ESM/GEOS_Web/CONTRIBUTING.md

-# Contributing to REPO
+# Contributing to GEOS_Web

-Contributing code to REPO should be done via a Pull Request to this repository.
+Contributing code to GEOS_Web should be done via a Pull Request to this repository.

 ## Contributor License Agreement (CLA)